Interacao-Humano-Computador/2024.2-Grupo05/docs/entregas/entrega_7/relatos_de_resultados_prototipos_de_alta_fidelidade/relato_RuanCarvalho.md

 Pergunta realizada no final a fim de obter um feedback do usuário:

-**Tabela 6 -** Pergunta realizada no final a fim de obter um feedback do usuário.
+#### Tabela 09: Pergunta realizada no final a fim de obter um feedback do usuário.

 | Pergunta | Resposta |
 | -------- | -------- |